-So, the American Academy of Pediatrics (AAP) and the Centers for Disease Control and Prevention (CDC) have launched the Act Early Campaign. the campaign teaches parents and caregivers the early signs of autism so they can get children help as early as possible.
+The American Academy of Pediatrics (AAP) and the Centers for Disease Control and Prevention (CDC) created the Act Early Campaign to help with this problem.
+The campaign teaches parents and caregivers the early signs of autism so they can get children help as early as possible.

 Autism is one of a group of developmental problems that doctors call Autism Spectrum Disorders (ASD).
-The CDC estimates that between 1 in 100 and 1 in 300, with an average of 1 in 150, children in the United States have an ASD.
-The numbers are rising, too.
+While we don't know the exact prevalence of autism, the numbers are rising.
 Doctors aren’t sure if it’s because there are really more cases of autism or because people are getting better at diagnosing it.
 Both may be true.